 Free Antivirus Protection From WISC - You may install the software on any of the personal computers you work on while you are enrolled at UW-Superior.
 There are three software versions for PCs and one for Macs that are free to use.
 Download the Antivirus software from the WISC website.

 Apple and Dell offer special discounts for computer purchases to UW-Superior students, faculty, and staff.

 Nearly the entire campus has wireless coverage.
-Our wireless system is compatible with the 802.11g and 802.11n "Wi-Fi" network standard.
-You will be required to download a small security client (Cisco NAC) to access our wireless network.
 Once connected to our UW-Superior wireless network, your Web browser will display the wireless network login page when opened.
 Please use your standard Campus ID and password to log onto the wireless network.
 Check out the wireless map and more information on the Cisco NAC on our Wireless Computer Access page.